isa-ulisboa/greends-ipython/README.md

 ```
 my_venvs/ $ source myvenv/bin/activate # note that activate needs to be sourced
 ```
 As a result, the prompt shows `(myvenv) my_venvs/ $` which indicates that `myvenv` is now activated.
-One can check the Python version witj `$python -V`.
+One can check the Python version with `$python -V`.
 To de-activate a virtual environment, the command is `$ deactivate`.
 With the environment activated, let's try to install a few packages, specifying the versions.
 For instance, install the following packages.

 ```
 (myvenv) my_venvs/ $ pip install random11==0.0.1